An Collins: Religious and political views

-There has been considerable writing on the subject of An Collins' political and religious beliefs.
+There has been considerable writing on the subject of An Collins's political and religious beliefs.
 Early commentators describe her as "a quietist devotional writer," withdrawn from the world.
 More recent commentators, however, have found a more complicated writer.

-Ostovich and Sauer write that, "An Collins' religious beliefs have been variously defined as anti-Puritanical, Calvinist, Catholic, anti-Calvinist, and Quaker..."
+Ostovich and Sauer write that, "An Collins's religious beliefs have been variously defined as anti-Puritanical, Calvinist, Catholic, anti-Calvinist, and Quaker..."
 All of these aspects have been seen in Divine Songs.
 The Discourse presents a standard primer on Protestant teachings, and its focus on sin has led some critics to speculate that the author may have been a Calvinist.
 However, the general lack of focus on predestination in the collection makes this possibility less persuasive.
 Some scholars have put forth the idea that Divine Songs and Meditacions demonstrates a tendency towards Catholicism.
-In particular, Collins' "meditacions" appear to follow the "Short Method for Meditation" put forth by the Catholic Bishop of Geneva, Francis de Sales, author of the popular Introduction a la Vie Devote, which had three separate English editions by 1613.
+In particular, Collins's "meditacions" appear to follow the "Short Method for Meditation" put forth by the Catholic Bishop of Geneva, Francis de Sales, author of the popular Introduction a la Vie Devote, which had three separate English editions by 1613.
 Ultimately, there is no critical consensus about which tradition of Christianity Collins likely professed.

-As with her religious beliefs, there has also been speculation about Collins' political positions.
+As with her religious beliefs, there has also been speculation about Collins's political positions.
 She has been variously described as "critical of sectaries and Independents, pro-Commonwealth, opposed to the radical wing of Parliament, anti-Commonwealth, and Royalist."

 Legacy and influence

-The largest barrier to Collins' influence has been the limited availability of her work.
+The largest barrier to Collins's influence has been the limited availability of her work.
 There is only one copy of the original work extant, located at the Huntington Library, which would indicate limited circulation at the time of publication.
 However, there have been three modern editions to date: Stewart’s facsimile edition (1961), Gottlieb’s annotated and modernized text (1996), and a newer facsimile edition (2003) introduced by Robert C. Evans, so Divine Songs and Meditacions has become available to new generations of readers and scholars.